thewtex/thesis/introduction/background_and_significance.rst

 [Kern2004]_.
 More sophisticated analysis of B-mode properties focuses on factors other than local intensity, broadly termed 'texture analysis'.
-Texture analysis has the aim of differentiating tissue composition and properties [Christodoulou2003,Coleman2005,Lee1998,Madycki2006]_.
-More sophisticated analysis attempts to separate device dependent from tissue dependent effects on the image, termed Ultrasonic Tissue Characterization (UTC).
+Texture analysis has the aim of differentiating tissue composition and properties [Christodoulou2003,Coleman2005,Lee1998,Madycki2006,Stoitsis2006]_.
+Texture analysis examines statistical parameters of the intensity, Fourier spectrum, Wavelet Transform, or other quantities in a local area, and statistical techniques are applied to empirically determine which parameters may differentiate tissue composition.
+In contrast, sophisticated analysis that attempts to separate device dependent from tissue dependent effects on the image is termed Ultrasonic Tissue Characterization (UTC).
 There have been various research efforts using parameters such as slope, intercept, and midband-fit of the local backscatter spectra that aim to differentiate plaque composition [Wilson1994,Lockwood1991,Bridal1997a,Bridal2000,Waters2003,Sano2006,Watson2000,Noritomi1997,Nair2001,Spencer1997a,Katouzian2008,Wickline1993]_, but the poor effectiveness and difficulty of the data reduction methods has limited clinical adoption.
+Most attempts have been *in vitro* or invasively with IVUS, although there have been a few recent attempts with external ultrasound on *in vivo* human carotid [Sareen2008,Shi2009]_.
 UTC on arterial plaque is discussed in detail in the chapter on high frequency characterization of carotid plaque.